Ponthieu

-Ponthieu (/fr/; /pcd/; Pagus Pontivi) was one of six feudal counties that eventually merged to become part of the Province of Picardy, in northern France.
+Ponthieu (/fr/; Ponthiu; Pagus Pontivi) was one of six feudal counties that eventually merged to become part of the Province of Picardy, in northern France.
 Its chief town is Abbeville.

 History

 Ponthieu played a small but important role in the politics that led up to the Norman invasion of England in 1066.

 Norman conquest of England

 In 1064 Edward the Confessor sent Harold Godwinson to Normandy in order to recognize its duke William as his successor.
 However, Harold shipwrecked at Ponthieu, where he was taken captive by Guy I (or Wido according to the Bayeux Tapestry), the then Count of Ponthieu.
 It is alleged that William (Duke of Normandy, later William I of England), discovering that Harold had been taken captive, persuaded Count Guy to hand over his prisoner.
-Harold then swore to support William's claim to the throne, and joined the duke in his brief campaign in Brittany before returning to England.
+According to the Normans Harold then swore to support William's claim to the throne, and joined the duke in his brief campaign in Brittany before returning to England.

 In 1067 the chaplain of Matilda of Flanders, Guy, Bishop of Amiens, composed Carmen de Hastingae Proelio, a Latin poem on the battle of Hastings.

 In 1150 the Count of Ponthieu built a fortress for himself at Crotoy, a strategic point on the mouth of the river Somme.